Below are some common questions we receive. Have a question not listed below? Message us!

 Q: How long does it take to build a case?

-During the filming of for Do-It-Yourself Road Cases® I actually built four cases.
-It took me about two weeks, but let’s not forget that I WAS filming a video that included many re-takes to get things looking perfect, positioning for still photos, eating, sleeping, etc. Two weeks is actually pretty quick considering all of these factors involved in the filming for a DVD, but let’s not forget that I have been doing this on and off for many years whenever I needed new cases.
+During the filming of for Do-It-Yourself Road Cases® we built four cases.
+It took about two weeks but keep in mind we were doing it for the film, which required re-takes, editing, getting the correct shots, etc. Two weeks is actually pretty quick considering all of these factors involved in the filming for a DVD, but let’s not forget that we are also familiar in building cases.
 A fair estimate for someone doing this for the first time would probably be to plan on a weekend for a case like the one in the DVD.

 Q. I have used power tools before, but I am not a carpenter by any means.
 Can I still build my own cases?